neoforged/.github/primers/1.22/index.md

     - `multiply` - Multiplies each component with a provided scalar.
     - `toMutable` - Returns a mutable `Vector3i`.
 - `net.minecraft.data.AtlasIds#CELESTIAL_SHEET` - The atlas for the celestial textures.
+- `net.minecraft.data.recipes.RecipeProvider#waxedChiseled` - The recipe for a waxed chiseled block.
+- `net.minecraft.gametest.framework.GameTestHelper#getAbsoluteDirection` - Returns the absolute direction from the test relative direction.
 - `net.minecraft.network.chat.MutableComponent#withoutShadow`, `Style#withoutShadow` - Removes the drop shadow from the text.
 - `net.minecraft.network.protocol.game.ServerboundPlayerActionPacket$Action#STAB` - The player performed the stab action.
 - `net.minecraft.network.syncher.EntityDataSerializers#HUMANOID_ARM` - The main hand of the humanoid.